Let's Not Forget ...

 Partial President

 Unlike any predecessors, Mr. Trump has never even pretended to be president of all the people; only his followers and MAGA Republicans.
-Everyone else was deemed an enemy, subject to verbal abuse.
+Everyone else has been deemed an enemy, subject to verbal abuse.
 As his utterances, tweets, and actions made perfectly clear for four years, he was emphatically not the president of Democrats and progressives.
-For additional comments on early Trumpism, please Click here.
+Based upon his own words prior to and after the November election, as well as comments from officials who've worked with him, his second term as president appears certain to be based largely, if not wholly, on retribution and vengeance, including ordering prosecution of attorneys involved with pursuing criminal cases against him.

 Toil & Trouble